 How To Start Preparing For College Success

 What can we do now to help prepare our high schoolers for their freshman year of college?
 Deanne Hurley, vice president for enrollment management and student affairs at Ursuline College, offers a Top 10 list for how to prepare for college.

 This presentation was part of Your Teen Magazine‘s College Event Cleveland in January 2015.
 To see all the presentations from the College Event Cleveland, click here.

 Well good evening, It’s eight thirty and I know that this is your last session of the day, so thank you so much for being here with me tonight.
 I’m Deanne Hurley, the vice president for enrollment management and student affairs at Ursuline College.
-My true credentials for this for this evening, the first is that I have thirty years working in higher ed. and the second is that I have three college-age students, so I have a freshman and a sophomore in college, and I actually have one that just graduated in the spring, so yay.
+My true credentials for this for this evening, the first is that I have thirty years working in higher ed.
+The second is that I have three college-age students.
+I have a freshman and a sophomore in college, and I actually have one that just graduated in the spring, so yay.
 And he’s been gainfully employed.
 Yes, I know.

 So how many of you in here are sending your first child to college?
 Okay, so how many of you have sent a child to college then already?
 Great, so you are like fellow experts.
 You can help with the parents that and chiming in to let me know if you think I’m on target or not.